 The railroad museum offers a moving real-life museum for its travelers to experience.

-You will get on a 1930s steam train and learn about the history of the railroad as well as to where the scenic countryside, the grounds that the train travel are very important sites of the civil war, including going through the Missionary Ridge Tunnel.
+You will get on a 1930s steam train and learn about the history of the railroad as well as to where the scenic countryside, the grounds that the train travel is very important sites of the civil war, including going through the Missionary Ridge Tunnel.
 You’ll learn about the historic battles and events that happened in the region while you’re taking the tour.
 It’s definitely something fun for all ages.

 1. Coolidge Park